AB Volvo (publ) (OTCMKTS:VLVLY) Short Interest Update

-AB Volvo (publ) (OTCMKTS:VLVLY – Get Rating) was the recipient of a large increase in short interest during the month of February.
-As of February 15th, there was short interest totalling 42,100 shares, an increase of 28.4% from the January 31st total of 32,800 shares.
-Based on an average trading volume of 168,300 shares, the days-to-cover ratio is currently 0.3 days.
+AB Volvo (publ) (OTCMKTS:VLVLY – Get Rating) was the target of a significant decrease in short interest in February.
+As of February 28th, there was short interest totalling 15,800 shares, a decrease of 62.5% from the February 13th total of 42,100 shares.
+Based on an average daily volume of 309,300 shares, the short-interest ratio is currently 0.1 days.

-VLVLY has been the subject of a number of recent research reports.
-Zacks Investment Research downgraded AB Volvo (publ) from a “hold” rating to a “sell” rating in a research report on Friday, January 7th.
+A number of brokerages have recently issued reports on VLVLY.
 JPMorgan Chase & Co. downgraded AB Volvo (publ) from an “overweight” rating to a “neutral” rating in a research report on Wednesday, January 5th.
-Four equities research analysts have rated the stock with a sell rating, three have given a hold rating and one has given a buy rating to the company’s stock.
-According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average target price of $24.00.
+Zacks Investment Research raised AB Volvo (publ) from a “sell” rating to a “hold” rating in a research report on Wednesday.
+Three research analysts have rated the stock with a sell rating, four have assigned a hold rating and one has assigned a buy rating to the company.
+According to MarketBeat, AB Volvo (publ) has a consensus rating of “Hold” and an average price target of $24.00.

 Volvo AB engages in the design, manufacture, and market of commercial vehicles.
 It operates through the following segments: Trucks, Construction Equipment, Buses, Volvo Penta, Group Functions and Other, Industrial Operations, and Financial Services.
 The Trucks segment includes the production, development, and logistics for powertrain and parts.